elanmarae/okinawa-curry/README.md

 ![Creating a new GitHub repository](images/git-new-repo.png)
 **Figure 01.** Creating a new GitHub repository.

-Create the new repository and then add your instructor (rgdonohue) as a collaborator in the GitHub settings so he can easily branch and push updates to your project.
+Create the new repository and then add your instructor (boydx) as a collaborator in the GitHub settings so he can easily branch and push updates to your project.

 Clone your new repository down to your local machine.